This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • Assistance in applying to the IRD for the Notice of No Objection for Deregistration or Defunct Company.

-• Assistance in preparing for the minutes of the board of directors.
+• Assistance in preparing the minutes of the board of directors.
 This preparation is in respect of the deregistration and any other documents which are needed for the deregistration application.

 Should you want to deregister your Hong Kong company, please don’t hesitate to contact us.
 Our experienced team will be more than happy to assist you with a smooth transition for the process.